OCA/server-tools/base_model_restrict_update/README.rst

 Configuration
 =============

-When you want to limit the update permissions of a model to certain groups:
+When you want to limit the update permissions of a model to certain
+groups:

-#.
-Go to *Settings > Techinical > Database Structure > Models*
+1. Go to *Settings > Techinical > Database Structure > Models*
-#.
-Open the form view of the model, and select **Update Restrict Model**
+2. Open the form view of the model, and select **Update Restrict Model**
-#.
-Assign the groups that should be exempt from the restriction to **Update-allowed Groups**
+3. Assign the groups that should be exempt from the restriction to **Update-allowed Groups**

 When you want revoke update permissions for a specific user:

-#.
-Go to *Settings > Users & Companies > Users*
+1. Go to *Settings > Users & Companies > Users*
-#.
-Open the user's form view and click the **Read-only** smart button
+2. Open the user's form view and click the **Read-only** smart button
-#.
-In case you wish to exclude some models from being read-only, go to *Settings >
-   General Settings* and update **Excluded Models from Read-only** under the Permissions section by listing the models separated by commas (e.g., `sale.order,sale.order.line`).
+3. In case you wish to exclude some models from being read-only, go to *Settings > General Settings* and update **Excluded Models from Read-only** under the Permissions section by listing the models separated by commas (e.g., sale.order,sale.order.line).

 Bug Tracker
 ===========